zohar-israel/rQuery/README.md

 That variable will serve as an additional way to select that component.
 ## Selectors

-rQuery returns an array of React Components matched by jQuery styled selector syntax:
+rQuery returns an array of React Components matched by jQuery styled selector syntax.
 Assuming the following React Component:
 ```
 <MyComponent id="ComponentID" attribute="value" className="className"/>